The way forward by CEO Bill Ford

 By taking the actions we are today, in the long run, we will create far more stable and secure jobs.
 We all have to change.
 And we all have to sacrifice.
 But I believe this is the path to winning.

 The Way Forward contains some strong medicine for our North American business.
-But it also contains the vision and strategic focus to rebuild the business.
+But it also contains the vision and strategic focus to rebuilding the business.
 With it, we will retake the American roadway.

 Business plans change as the world changes “ but these principles will never change.